 Get Smart About Home Soundproofing

-Residential home soundproofing is becoming more popular as people increasingly confront outside noise – from traffic to loud yard equipment – that disturbs their sense of peace and makes it hard to sleep.
+Residential home soundproofing is becoming more popular as outside noise increases – from traffic to loud yard equipment – that disturbs a sense of peace and makes it hard to sleep.
 Fortunately, good solutions exist: from air sealing and wall insulation to window inserts and acoustic panels.
-Such techniques for soundproofing homes can make your space quiet and comfortable.
+Such techniques for how to soundproof a home can make your space quiet and comfortable.
 (So the nearby train doesn’t sound like it’s in your living room!)